mpkocher/pbsmrtpipe/docs/chunking.rst

         <value>7</value>
     </option>

 This output of the exe will create a scatter.chunk.json.
+For tools using python, `pbcommand` has several helper methods to help write the PipelineChunk model(s) to JSON.
 Chunk keys that begin with '$chunk.' are inputs or outputs that communicated and written (by the workflow), respectively.
 Keys not beginning with '$chunk.' are assumed to be chunk metadata written by the scatter tool.

 Raw output from the example testkit output task dir `testkit-data/dev_local_fasta_chunk/job_output/tasks/pbcoretools.tasks.dev_scatter_filter_fasta-1`